Positive changes in your community

 It’s fair to say 2020 was a year we won’t forget in a hurry.
 We all faced changes brought about by the pandemic.
-But for many, the restrictions resulted in more time with family and gave us the opportunity to reflect on our priorities.
+But for many, the restrictions have resulted in more time with family and given us the opportunity to reflect on our priorities.

 Community spirit has been more important than ever

-In a recent survey to our members and the general public*, 40% said they now think differently about their local community.
+In a survey of our members and the general public last year*, 40% said they now think differently about their local community.
 Some said the pandemic has created an improved sense of community spirit and they’ve got to know their neighbours better than ever, with local people banding together to help each other out.

 We’ve experienced it here too.
 Our own community of members has shown patience and understanding as we’ve navigated through the changing circumstances around us.
 And our colleagues have worked hard, keeping their focus firmly on you.
 We’ve also continued to support the local charities and causes that you care about.